Capturing Polysemanticity with PRISM: A Multi-Concept Feature Description Framework: Appendix

-To examine whether feature description quality varies across the percentile activation distribution, we segment the distribution into quartile-based intervals.
+\paragraph{Percentile Interval Analysis} We examine whether feature description quality varies across the percentile activation distribution by segmenting the distribution into quartile-based intervals.
 For consistency, we apply the same \method\ parameter settings as in the main benchmarking experiments, varying only the start and end points of the percentile range.
 The baseline setting uses the top 1\% of activations (0.99-1.0).
-Table~\ref{app:tab:percentile-intervals} reports AUC and MAD scores across intervals.
+Table~\ref{app:tab:percentile-intervals} reports AUROC and MAD scores across intervals.
 As expected, features in the top 25\% (0.75-1.0) closely match baseline performance, while lower intervals exhibit reduced scores, indicating a positive correlation between activation strength and description quality.

+\paragraph{Relative Activation Analysis} To ensure that feature descriptions are based on relevant and representative samples, we analyze the relative activations between the 99th and 100th percentile samples for each neuron.
+For a neuron $j$ in a given layer and dataset, let $a^j_{\text{max}}$ denote the maximum (100th percentile) activation and $a^j_{99}$ the 99th percentile activation.
+We define the relative ratio

+We evaluate $r_j$ across three layers (0, 20, and 40) of GPT-2 XL (see Figure~\ref{app:fig:relative-activations}), using the same settings as in our main experiments.
+In Layers 0 and 20, no neurons exhibit $r_j < 0.15$.
+In Layer 40, the ratios are generally lower, but none fall below $0.05$.
+This indicates that extremely small relative activations are rare, particularly in early layers.
+Furthermore, across layers, our method is able to robustly extract feature descriptions, even for neurons with more diverse $r_j$ values (see also Figure~\ref{fig:evaluation-scores}).

+To further illustrate that sampling from diverse activation ranges is meaningful in practice, we present a selection of feature descriptions.
+Table~\ref{app:tab:activation-range} shows cases where clusters with diverse mean activation ranges (MeanAct) still achieve high description scores (AUROC) (also see Figure~\ref{fig:polysemantic-example}).

+The analysis of relative activations in both percentile sampling and clustering suggest that percentile sampling reflects a focus on diverse functional and meaningful patterns when present.
+This aligns with our goal of retrieving multiple distinct patterns per feature, resulting in multiple descriptions per feature.